- Content marketing is one of the most effective ways an ecommerce brand can differentiate itself from the competition.

 Content marketing for ecommerce amplifies brand loyalty

-With the massive proliferation of choices, brand loyalty is increasingly difficult to create.
-One retail customer experience study showed that nearly 50% of consumers abandoned a brand they were loyal to after having a better experience with another brand.
+Consumers have so many choices that brand loyalty is difficult to create.
+In fact, one retail customer experience study showed that nearly 50% of consumers abandoned a brand they were loyal to after having a better experience with another brand.

-Content marketing allows you to strengthen the relationship you have with your audience and deepen brand loyalty.
+Content marketing strengthens your relationship with your audience and deepens brand loyalty.
 By regularly creating valuable content that educates, entertains, or both, you form a connection of sorts with your customers.
 They look forward to the next piece of content you are going to release because of how it enriches their lives and/or solves their pain points.